pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/rust.md

 [Here](https://hashrust.com/blog/moves-copies-and-clones-in-rust/) is another decent primer on Rust memory.

 #### Moves
-You can change the owner of a resource by "moving" it.
+You can change the owner of a value by "moving" the value.
 This is done by assigning it to a new variable.
-Note that if a resource implements `Copy`, then it will *not* be moved during an assignment.
+Note that if a resource implements `Copy`, then it will *not* be moved during an assignment (the value will just be copied into the new variable).
 See [Chapter 15.2 of Rust By Example](https://doc.rust-lang.org/rust-by-example/scope/move.html).

 ```rs
 let x = Vec::<i32>::new(); // create a new vector of 32 bit integers, x is the owner